jose-poveda/tidydataset/Codebook.md

 fBodyGyroJerkMag-mean(), fBodyGyroJerkMag-std()

-Each of these variables is formed by a combination of 4 to 6 tidy data variables,
+Each of these variables is formed by a combination of 4 to 6 variables,

 `Variable = Domain.Acceleration.Device.Jerk.Axis.Statistic`

-The values that each tidy data variable can handle were mentioned before.
 If the pre-processed variables weren't in this way, it had to be manipulated so it appears in this way.
 For example:

-`tBodyAcc-mean()-X` is changed to `t.Body.Accelerometer.No.X.mean` so it includes all 6 tidy data variables.
-Then again, it needs to be modified to only the values that form it, to `1.1.1.0.1.1`.
-This was done to all the variables.
-This 6 variables were transformed from character to integer to better apply the mean at the end of the program.
+`tBodyAcc-mean()-X` is changed to `t.Body.Accelerometer.No.X.mean` so it includes values dor the variables.
+Something important about this is the fact that this 6 values don't appear in the final tidy data set, so they're just relevant to accomplish the tiding of the data.

 Next, the tidy data variables were gathered and then separated with tidyr, so each variable was assigned a column.
 Finally, by using `melt` and `dcast` the